Thursday1509/UBER-Data-analysis/README.md

 ## Dataset

 - This Dataset is we get from website called kaggel
-- it is the data of UBER trips in 2016 of the USA, India, Shri Lanka
+- It is the data of UBER trips in 2016 of the USA, India, Shri Lanka
 - [UBER trips](https://docs.google.com/spreadsheets/d/1ZOskXTujTuSpEYk0YLcN6XEJhB01RoJF5Zt5WJqNWFw/edit?usp=sharing)
 - [kaggel](https://www.kaggle.com/code/mohamed08/exploratory-data-analysis-for-uber-trips/data)